thlorenz/replpad/README.md

 # replpad

-Watches specified files and pipes them to or requires them inside a node repl when ever they change.
+Watches files in specified directory and pipes them to a node repl when ever they change.

-Only minor functionality implemented at this point, so **nothing to see here yet, move along!**
+Only minor functionality implemented at this point.

-But before you go, check out this [little screencast](https://vimeo.com/56612035) to get an idea about what it will do.
+Check out this [little screencast](http://youtu.be/rwBuSlzU57Y) to get an idea about what it will do.

+## installation

+    npm install -g replpad

+## usage

+    replpad path/to/folder

+**Note:** at this point sub directories aren't watched.

+## todo

+- make sure code is parsable on a line by line basis before sending to repl
+- possibly rewrite code in order to fix the above
+- remove problematic instructions like hashbang and 'use strict'